Ironhack-Data-BCN-July-2022/project-I-pandas/README.md

 ## How to deliver the project

-1. Create a new repo with the name `data-cleaning-pandas` on your github account.
+1. Create a new repo with the name `data-cleaning-pandas` on your github account (or another name)
    - Create a `README.md` file on repo root with project documentation.
 Make sure to include as much useful information as possible.
 Someone that finds the README.md should be able to fully get a gist of the project without browsing your files.
    - Include a `.gitignore`
    - At least 1 jupyter notebook is required